Socialist Action (UK): After 2007

 Socialist Action also participated in Respect - The Unity Coalition after the 2007 split in that party.
 Several of its supporters became members of the party and one served as its national treasurer.
 In 2009, its members played leading roles in the Palestine Solidarity Campaign.
-In 2012, rival Trotskyist group Alliance for Workers Liberty say that it dominated Unite Against Fascism as a junior partner to the Socialist Workers Party.
+In 2012, rival Trotskyist group Alliance for Workers' Liberty say that it dominated Unite Against Fascism as a junior partner to the Socialist Workers Party.

 Its members continue to publish occasional pamphlets and leaflets.
-It relaunched its website, with an analysis of the world economic situation following the 2007 economic crisis.
+It relaunched its website, with an analysis of the world economic situation following the Great Recession.
 The group applies the Marxist concept of the organic composition of capital to argue that the US economy is in a long-term decline and in turn the non-capitalist character of China is helping it to emerge from the crisis.

 Jeremy Corbyn

 Following Jeremy Corbyn's election as Labour Party leader and Leader of the Opposition in 2015, many of its leading members became active in the party leadership.
 Former member Atma Singh said that Socialist Action were building "a real power base" around Corbyn and journalist Paul Mason said that "its members became highly influential in the leader’s office."
-Simon Fletcher - who according to Singh had been on the SA central committee - was appointed Corbyn's Chief of Staff (having previously been appointed Labour’s trade union liaison manager by Ed Miliband in 2013) while John Ross has been linked to Corbyn's inner circle.
+Simon Fletcher - who according to Singh had been on the SA central committee - was appointed Corbyn's Chief of Staff (having previously been appointed Labour's trade union liaison manager by Ed Miliband in 2013) while John Ross has been linked to Corbyn's inner circle.
 Fletcher resigned from his role in early 2017.